Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Topology of Triangular and Quadrilateral Meshes

 A regular mesh has only regular vertices.
 An internal vertex is regular if it has exactly $6$ adjacent triangles or $4$ adjacent quadrangles, whereas a boundary vertex is regular if it has exactly $3$ adjacent triangles or $2$ adjacent quadrangles.
 One has then

 and

-respectively for a regular triangulation and a regular quadrangulation.
+respectively for a regular triangulation and a regular quadrangulation, from a topological point of view.
 Substitution of \eqref{eq:rel4} and \eqref{eq:rel5} into \eqref{eq:rel3} shows that only surfaces with a zero Euler characteristic can be paved with a regular mesh.
 If $\chi \neq 0$, irregular vertices will necessarily be present in the mesh.

 The number and the index of the irregular vertices is tightly linked to the Euler characteristic $\chi$, which is a topological invariant of the surface.
 We call valence of a vertex the number of facets adjacent to the vertex in the mesh.
 In a regular mesh, all vertices have the same valence $v_{reg}$.
 In a non regular mesh, on the other hand, a number of irregular vertices have a valence $v \ne v_{reg}$, and one notes the integer $k = v_{reg} -v$ the valence mismatch of a vertex.